Breathless (1960 film): Background and writing

-Breathless was based loosely on a newspaper article that François Truffaut read in The News in Brief.
-The character of Michel Poiccard is based on real-life Michel Portail and his American girlfriend and journalist Beverly Lynette.
+Breathless was loosely based on a newspaper article that François Truffaut read in The News in Brief about Michel Portail and his American journalist girlfriend Beverly Lynette.
 In November 1952, Portail stole a car to visit his sick mother in Le Havre and ended up killing a motorcycle cop named Grimberg.
+Truffaut wrote a treatment with Claude Chabrol, but they disagreed on the story structure.